dwhieb/utilities/checklists/frontend.md

 - [ ] Responsive design (mobile-first)

-- [ ] Use web workers to cache assets for quick loading

 - [ ] 404 and 500 error pages

 - [ ] Include a `<noscript>` fallback for assets loaded with JavaScript